-As some of you might have noticed, my real life has taken precedence over my blogging the last half year.
-Ever after having started my current job, it’s been a long process to adjust to a new life with new working hours and a totally different job than what I was used to.
-For those of you that have been with me for quite a while, know that I used to work as a bartender in a sports pub and worked the really odd hours.
+As some of you might have noticed, my real life has taken precedence over my blogging for the last half year.
+Since having started my current job, it’s been a long process to adjust to a new life with new working hours and a totally different job than what I was used to.
+Those of you that have been with me for quite a while, know that I used to work as a bartender in a sports pub and worked really odd hours.

-I’ve been a game server administrator for the The Oldboys Insurgency servers for quite some time now, a game which is immensely fun and addictive.
-It’s a free game mod, made using the Half Life Source Engine.
+I’ve been a game server administrator for The Oldboys Insurgency servers for quite some time now, a game which is immensely fun and addictive.
+It’s a free game mod, made using the Half-Life Source Engine.
 It’s actively developed by a whole range of volunteers from all over the world.
 I used to be a beta tester for the game back in the day, but because of time constraints I was never able to put in the hours I felt needed to do my part, so I stepped down.

-Personally I have been playing games since I was a little kid, ever since I got my first computer, the old classic C64 by Commodore.
-I’ve seen the game industry work itself out of the boys room all around the world to become a multi million industry.
+Personally, I have been playing games since I was a little kid, ever since I got my first computer, the old classic C64 by Commodore.
+I’ve seen the game industry work itself out of the boy’s room all around the world to become a multi-million industry.
 In many ways, games just keep on getting better and better.
-The graphics get more and more realistic, the artificial intelligence is starting to get to a level where it actually half way feels like you’re playing against a human being and the story lines are on the same level, if not better than those found in most major blockbuster movies.
+The graphics get more and more realistic, the artificial intelligence is starting to get to a level where it actually halfway feels like you’re playing against a human being and the storylines are on the same level, if not better than those found in most major blockbuster movies.

-But the thing about most games, is that they aren’t free.
-You have to pay for the pleasure of sitting down in a universe different than the reality you are in, you gotta put hard cash on the table for that time where you can leave your worries behind and just be someone or something else.
+But the thing about most games is that they aren’t free.
+You have to pay for the pleasure of sitting down in a universe different from the reality you are in, you gotta put hard cash on the table for that time when you can leave your worries behind and just be someone or something else.
 And as the saying goes, money doesn’t grow on trees, so we don’t want to pay through the teeth for the games we want to play.

-Of course, with the going exchange rates, most Europeans has opted for the cheapest alternative, the dollar.
+Of course, with the going exchange rates, most Europeans have opted for the cheapest alternative, the dollar.
 But now, Valve is forcing everyone in Europe to pay in euros.
-From a business point of view I can surely understand their motives for doing so, but as a consumer I just feel betrayed, I feel ripped off and last but not least; I feel discriminated!
+From a business point of view, I can surely understand their motives for doing so, but as a consumer, I just feel betrayed, I feel ripped off and last but not least; I feel discriminated against!

-I’ll be damned if I’m going to pay more to get what I want, just because some big pocketed marketing and finance department wants to stack up their bank accounts.
-Currently, there’s a rather long list of games that I want to buy on Steam, but seeing as I’m being discriminated for being European, those purchases can just wait.
+I’ll be damned if I’m going to pay more to get what I want, just because some big-pocketed marketing and finance department wants to stack up their bank accounts.
+Currently, there’s a rather long list of games that I want to buy on Steam, but seeing as I’m being discriminated against for being European, those purchases can just wait.
 They won’t be seeing any purchases from me any time soon!

-When you piss of the end user, the players that actually buy and play your games, and they go off somewhere else to buy your games, that you are losing money, and losing money fast?
-In case you haven’t noticed, there’s a financial crisis going on, which means that your average consumer will go to lengths finding the best price.
+When you piss off the end user, the players that actually buy and play your games, and they go off somewhere else to buy your games, you are losing money, and losing money fast?
+In case you haven’t noticed, there’s a financial crisis going on, which means that your average consumer will go to lengths to find the best price.
 But you actually go the other way, you increase your prices in times of despair, making sure that people don’t buy your products!

 This is an outrage and damned shame!
 Don’t you see the ramifications?
-Don’t you see that not only will this lose you money short and long term, and also lose you customers, but it also might end up with people losing their jobs as the game houses don’t get the money they so desperately need to continue with that they are doing?
+Don’t you see that not only will this lose you money short and long term, and also lose you customers, but it also might end up with people losing their jobs as the game houses don’t get the money they so desperately need to continue with what they are doing?

 I beg you Valve, reconsider your latest actions and do the right thing!
 Do yourself and us as gamers a big favour, let us pay the same price as everyone else!
-Don’t be money greedy bastards, don’t be that monster that steals the lollipop from the kid on the corner!
+Don’t be money-greedy bastards, don’t be that monster that steals the lollipop from the kid on the corner!
 Be nice, play nice and everyone will be happy!

 If you are like me, disgruntled by the actions of Valve and want to voice your views, frustration and outrage, please head over to http://steamunpowered.eu/ and do the right thing!
-Just do it! ™
+Just do it!